TaniaRguez/instagram_Follower_Cheker/README.md

+the explanation in Spanish is at the end

 # Instagram Non-Followers Checker

 This Python script allows you to log into your Instagram account and check which users you follow but do not follow you back.
 The script uses the `Instaloader` library to retrieve your followers and followees securely, without exposing your credentials.